datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 ```

 `@instructions`
-1. Create a list `a` which contains an integer, boolean and a string in this order
+1. Create a list `a` which contains an integer, boolean and a string in this order.
-2. Print the type of the 2nd element of `a`
+2. Print the type of the 2nd element of `a`.

 `@hint`
-- Python is zero indexed language
+- Python is zero indexed language.
-- For indexing, squared brackets are used
+- For indexing, squared brackets are used.

 `@pre_exercise_code`
 ```{python}